 - IONIC Framework:

 The ionic framework is one of the most popular frameworks existing today.
-The front-end HTML is crafted right on top of AngularJS and Cordova with the use of upbeat APIs showing Custom elements and Shadow DOM.
+The developers crafted the front-end HTML directly on top of AngularJS and Cordova, utilizing upbeat APIs that display custom elements and Shadow DOM.

 - React Native:

-React Native was officially released in 2015 for developing hybrid apps for mobiles by Facebook.
-It is one of the noteworthy hybrid app frameworks, which has earned a pretty good reputation in 2020, and this popularity is expected to remain intact and even grow in 2022.
+React Native was officially released in 2015 for developing hybrid apps for mobile Facebook.
+The hybrid app framework earned a good reputation in 2020 and is expected to maintain and even increase its popularity in 2022.

 For the past couple of years, Flutter has been one name that everyone is relying on.
-It is a premier open-source SDK, which has earned the huge respect of all the developers worldwide.
-This framework is mostly known for its powerful language Dart.
+It is a premier open-source SDK, which has earned the huge respect of all developers worldwide.
+The framework is mostly known for Dart, its powerful language.

 These are a few of the many hybrid app frameworks you need to work with.
 Just feel free to research more for your own references.